AGE less without surgery & injection

 Author:

-Henry Tianus is a multi-award-winning Anti-Ageing Scientist with 25 years experience in skincare research and product development.
+Henry Tianus is a multi-award-winning Anti-Ageing Specialist with over 3 decades experience in skincare research and product development.
 Henry Tianus's articles have been read by people in more than 100 countries with USA and UK at the top of the list.
-Join Henry Tianus eNewsletter to receive the latest health and wellbeing tips.

 Scientific Sources: (1) Waist–hip ratio is the dominant risk factor predicting cardiovascular death in Australia, The Medical Journal of Australia, 2003: 179 (11): 580-585.
 (2) Female Mate Value at a Glance: Relationship of Waist-to-Hip Ratio to Health, Fecundity and Attractiveness, Neuroendocrinology Letters, Special Issue, Suppl.4, Vol.23, December 2002.
 (3) Singapore’s Approaching Tsunami of Cardiovascular Disease, NMRC Research Symposium 7th March 2017.
 (4) UK Factsheet, July 2020, British Heart Foundation.
 (5) Heart Disease Facts, Centers For Disease Control and Prevention (CDC), USA.